thoughtspot/thoughtspot.github.io/_admin/setup/work-with-ts-support.md

 session, and then disable it again.
 Before doing this procedure, make sure your company's security policies allow reverse tunneling.

-{% include note.html content="Your ThoughtSpot instance must be able to connect to `tunnelrelay.thoughtspot.com` on TCP port 22.
-To verify connectivity to this port, run: `telnet tunnelrelay.thoughtspot.com 22`.
-Without connectivity to port 22, the tunnel will not work." %}
+{% include note.html content="Before you set up a reverse tunnel, open port <code>22</code>
+in your firewall outgoing rules to add <code>tunnelrelay.thoughtspot.com</code> to your list of allowed domains." %}

 {: id="remote-support-tscli"}
 ## Using remote support with tscli